 Password-Authenticated Key Exchange (PAKE) is a method to establish cryptographic keys between two users sharing a low-entropy password.
 In its asymmetric version, one of the users acts as a server and only stores some function of the password, e.g., a hash.
 Upon server compromise, the adversary learns H(pw).
 Depending on the strength of the password, the attacker now has to invest more or less work to reconstruct pw from H(pw).
-Intuitively, asymmetric PAKE seems more challenging than standard (symmetric) PAKE since the latter is not supposed to protect the password upon compromise.
+Intuitively, asymmetric PAKE seems more challenging than symmetric PAKE since the latter is not supposed to protect the password upon compromise.
 In this paper, we provide three contributions:

-- Separating standard and asymmetric PAKE.
+- Separating symmetric and asymmetric PAKE.
 We prove that a strong assumption like a programmable random oracle is necessary to achieve security of asymmetric PAKE in the Universal Composability (UC) framework.
-For standard PAKE, programmability is not required. - Revising the security definition.
-We identify and close a gap in the UC security definition of 2-party asymmetric PAKE given by Gentry, MacKenzie and Ramzan (Crypto 2006).
+For symmetric PAKE, programmability is not required.
+Our results also rule out the existence of UC-secure asymmetric PAKE in the CRS model. - Revising the security definition.
+We identify and close some gaps in the UC security definition of 2-party asymmetric PAKE given by Gentry, MacKenzie and Ramzan (Crypto 2006).
 For this, we specify a natural corruption model for server compromise attacks.
 We further remove an undesirable weakness that lets parties wrongly believe in security of compromised session keys.
-We demonstrate usefulness by proving that the Ω -protocol proposed by Gentry et al. satisfies our new security notion for aPAKE. - Composable multi-party aPAKE.
-We demonstrate that reliance on a programmable random oracle hinders construction of multi-party aPAKE protocols from 2-party protocols via UC composition.
-Namely, the resulting protocols offer such strong security guarantees that they become impractical in any application.
-We provide guidance on how to relax composable security notions for multi-party asymmetric aPAKE to obtain useful protocols.
+We demonstrate usefulness by proving that the $\Omega$ -method proposed by Gentry et al. satisfies our new security notion for asymmetric PAKE.
+To our knowledge, this is the first formal security proof of the $\Omega$ -method in the literature. - Composable multi-party asymmetric PAKE.
+We showcase how our revisited security notion for 2-party asymmetric PAKE can be used to obtain asymmetric PAKE protocols in the multi-user setting and discuss important aspects for implementing such a protocol.